 19. Use the help of automated processes to improve communication

 Maintenance management software offers an integrated platform for facility and plant managers to inform one another about work order statuses and important tasks.
-Work order input fields, such as open text comment sections to communicate challenges a technician is experiencing with a work order, task checklists to provide a step-by-step guide of how to approach a given project, and the work order status dropdown to easily tell managers the current stage of a specific work order, integrate together to send real-time information to a facility manager.
+Work order software input fields, such as open text comment sections to communicate challenges a technician is experiencing with a work order, task checklists to provide a step-by-step guide of how to approach a given project, and the work order status drop down to easily tell managers the current stage of a specific work order, integrate together to send real-time information to a facility manager.
 Web-based maintenance software allows for information to be updated and relayed across the entire system immediately, so managers and maintenance technicians are alerted of work order progress instantaneously.
 This provides a non-invasive way for managers to check in on their team without having to search for the information.

 20. Mediate maintenance department change